dvera/riskreport/biomarker/cxcl17.md

 ## CXCL17

-CXCL17 is a chemokine protein is involved in immune cell recruitment and mucosal immunity.
+CXCL17 is a chemokine protein involved in immune cell recruitment and mucosal immunity.
 Its precise disease role is under study.

 <div style="display: flex; flex-direction: column; gap: 10px;">